yuanqing/create-figma-plugin/docs/basics.md

 ### Three common use cases

-Conceptually, the Main and UI context would communicate through [“message passing”](https://figma.com/plugin-docs/how-plugins-run/).
+Conceptually, the main and UI context would communicate through [“message passing”](https://figma.com/plugin-docs/how-plugins-run/).
 (In practice, this involves registering event listeners and emitting events.)
-Message passing between the Main and UI context is the only way to utilize parts of the Figma plugin API or JavaScript API that are only available in the opposite context.
+Message passing between the main and UI context is the only way to utilize parts of the Figma plugin API or JavaScript API that are only available in the opposite context.

 The following are three common use cases that we will encounter when developing a Figma plugin, and the steps for making each use case possible within Figma’s plugin execution model.